gctanita/understandingImageGeneration/n8n/workflow_automation_n8n.md

 For more vicous roasting, there are some unhinged models out there that can go the extra mile with the roasting (like this guy that tweaks models to be amoral => https://huggingface.co/TheDrummer )

+If you want to have your own fun with it, you can find the N8N flow here: https://github.com/gctanita/understandingImageGeneration/blob/master/n8n/Roaster.json

+# Generating images... for science...
+I discovered ComfyUi, and wanted to understand what the parameters do.
+Ok the theory is nice and all... however to know and to actually see, 2 different things.
+However generating pictures with various parameters takes a lot of time.
+So I thought to my self, ok, can I automate this?

+Short answer: yes! there is a N8N integration with ComfyUi.
+So after obtaining credentials to google drive, I've put my plan into motion: a "Trigger manually" node to trigger the workflow, a Google Sheets - get rows in sheet node, a loop over items to feed 1 by 1 info to Discord Node and ComfyUI node.
+Then a Discord node that displays the picture and another one that puts some lines as a separator.

+There!
+Job done!

+If you want to try it, you can find the N8N flow here: